wanghaisheng/responsive-landing-page-starter/content/blog/en/throttling-bulk-sms-campaigns-with-python-and-vonage-sms-api.md

 b64value = b64encode(encodedData).decode("ascii")
 ```

 In the above code, replace the `API_KEY` and `API_SECRET` values with the values from your Vonage dashboard.
-The `vonageCredentials` variable takes the Vonage credentials—API key and secret key in the form 'API_KEY: API_SECRET'.
-It is then encoded and decoded in base64 form to pass them as [ASCII](https://en.wikipedia.org/wiki/ASCII) standard characters.
+The `vonageCredentials` variable takes your Vonage credentials: your API key and secret key in the form `'API_KEY: API_SECRET'`.
+You then encode and decode the string with your credentials in base64 form to pass them as [](https://en.wikipedia.org/wiki/ASCII)ASCII standard characters.

 ### Create a View to Send SMS message

-Now,  create a view for sending the SMS messages like this:
+Now, create a view for sending the SMS messages in `views.py` like this:

 ```python
 from vonage import Sms